USA and the UK

 How to get a work permit for a J2 Visa holder?

-If you hold a J-2 Visa, you may be allowed to work.
-You need first to submit a Form 1-765 to the USCIS.
+If you hold a J-2 Visa, you may be allowed to work provided that you first submit a Form 1-765 to the USCIS.

 A J2 Visa work permit usually takes between three to five months to be released.
 You can get a Social Security Number (SSN) when your EAD is approved.
 In some cases, you may receive an EAD card valid until the end of your J2 Visa.
 Once you find a job, you cannot use that money to support the principal J-1 Visa holder.
-Besides, you will be subject to all U.S. taxes, such as social security and federal obligations.
+Please keep in mind that you will be subject to all U.S. taxes, such as social security and federal obligations.